ianyh/Amethyst/README.md

 I love pull requests.
 If you'd like to contribute please branch off of the `development` branch and open pull requests against it rather than master.
 Otherwise just try to stick to the general style of the code.

+In order to build Amethyst locally, you'll need to also perform the following steps after cloning the repo:

+- Run `rake setup`, which installs dependencies from Carthage and CocoaPods.

 Contact
 =======